-It struck me that I have this website for sharing opinions, advise, and my technical expertise.
-Yet, I’ve never shared the single piece of advise I’ve given out the most often in person.
+It struck me that I’ve got this website for sharing my opinions, advise, and technical expertise.
+Yet, I’ve never shared the single piece of advice I’ve given out the most often in person.
 Namely my method for cheaply lowering a laptop’s temperature.

 The instructions are super simple:

 - Pick up some thick, round, and medium-sized anti-slip pads

 - Cut one pad along the middle using scissors

-- Glue one half on ether sides with the round end pointing backwards and the straight edge facing forward on the underside of your the laptop towards the back (pictured below)
+- Glue one half on either side with the round end pointing backward and the straight edge facing forward on the underside of your the laptop towards the back (pictured below)

 This will lift the laptop slightly higher off the resting surface on the table; which will allow for heat exhausted from the laptop to dissipate due to the increased space making room for more air circulation.
 It’s an easy way to improve laptop cooling.